 Believe it or not, these are just two of the five natural areas you can explore in San Marcos.
 Find out more about all of them here.

 Cross Skydiving Off Your Bucket List

 If you’ve always dreamed of feeling the thrill of skydiving, San Marcos is the place to finally cross that off your bucket list.
 Book your first experience with Skydive San Marcos and you’ll have that adventure you’ve been pining for.
-Admire a spectacular view of the Hill Country as you freefall thousands of feet towards terra firma.
-You’ll dive with a licensed diving instructor if you’re a first timer (or you don’t have a license), so you can kick back and enjoy the ride.
+Admire a spectacular view of the Hill Country as you freefall thousands of feet toward terra firma.
+You’ll dive with a licensed diving instructor if you’re a first-timer (or you don’t have a license), so you can kick back and enjoy the ride.
 Jumps are available Thursday through Monday, and you can reserve your spot on Skydive San Marcos’ website.

 Explore the Underwater World of the San Marcos River

 For a different kind of diving, head to the San Marcos River.
 Swim to the depths of the river and watch as sunfish, blue tilapia, crayfish, and turtles swim among the long river grasses as part of a snorkeling adventure.
-You’ll dive below the surface of the crystal clear river and uncover its mysteries.
+You’ll dive below the surface of the crystal-clear river and uncover its mysteries.
 These excursions include a mask and snorkel, so don’t worry about bringing your own.

 Do Yoga on a Stand-Up Paddleboard